 The cost of travel insurance can vary enormously!
 Say you’re 30 (ish) years old and you’re going to Bali for a one-week holiday.
 Depending on your preferred level of cover, you can expect to pay anywhere from $32 to $250.
 To give you an idea, we’ve outlined the costs of several policies below;

-Basic policies-$30 – $50.
-If you’re looking for real low cost cover Kango’s Joey Cover ($32) is the cheapest basic policy on our site.
-This policy includes $5 million medical and $1.5 million personal liability only.
+Basic policies- $20 – $50.
+If you’re looking for real low cost cover itrek’s Wanderer Cover ($17.24) is the cheapest basic policy on our site.
+This policy includes unlimited medical, $1 million personal liability and $5, 000 unexpected travel expenses only.
 The excess you must pay towards a claim is $250.

 What will my policy cover?